Family Seiberg-Witten equation on Kahler surface and $\pi_i(\Symp)$ on multiple-point blow ups of Calabi-Yau surfaces: Preliminary knowledge in Kahler geometry and symplectic geometry

 \subsection{Deformation of complex manifolds}

-Let $M$ be a complex manifold. \begin{defi} A deformation of $M$ is defined as a complex analytic family $(\mathcal{M},B,b,f)$ with a complex manifold $B$ as its parameter space such that $M=f^{-1}(b)$. \end{defi} By the definition of Kodaira\cite{Kodaira2012}, a deformation of a complex manifold $M$ can be considered as gluing of the same polydisks $\mathcal{U}_j$ by transition functions depending on the parameters in $B$.
+Let $M$ be a complex manifold. \begin{defi} A deformation of $M$ is defined as a complex analytic family $(\mathcal{M},B,b,f)$ with a complex manifold $B$ as its parameter space such that $M=f^{-1}(b)$.
+Let $(B,b)$ be a pointed manifold, a deformation

+of a compact complex manifold $M$ over $(B,b)$ is a pair of holomorphic maps $i,f$ s.t. \begin{proper} $f\circ i(M) =b$ \end{proper} \begin{proper} There exists an open neighborhood $b \in U \subseteq B$ such that $f: f^{-1}(U) \rightarrow U$ is a proper smooth family. \end{proper} \begin{proper} $i: M\rightarrow f^{-1}(b)$ is an isomorphism. \end{proper} \end{defi} For every pointed complex manifold $(B,b)$ we denote by $Def_M(B,b)$ the set of isomorphism classes of deformations of $M$ with base $(B,b)$.
+Actually, this defines a functor\cite{Manetti2022}.\\ By the definition of Kodaira\cite{Kodaira2012}, a deformation of a complex manifold $M$ can be considered as gluing of the same polydisks $\mathcal{U}_j$ by transition functions depending on the parameters in $B$.
 Now let

 be a deformation of the complex manifold $M$, we can find a chart $\mathcal{U}:=\{U_1,...,U_n\}$ of $\mathcal{M}$ and corresponding transition functions from $U_k$ to $U_j$:

 Here, $z_j$ is coordinate in $U_j$, which is identified with an open set in $\mathbb{C}^m$, $t$ is coordinate of the base space, which is an open set in $\mathbb{C}^r$.\\ When $U_j\cap\ U_k\neq \emptyset$, we obtain $\frac{\partial f_{jk}(z_k,\vec{t})}{\partial t}$ and define